philshem/open-spelling-bee/README.md

 To play a non-random game:

-    python3 play_puzzles.py AGFEDCB
+    python3 play_puzzles.py RDGHNOU

 where A is the center letter.
-If the puzzle `AGFEDCB` does not exist, it will be created and saved to `data/ABCDEFG.json` (the file names are the first letter and the alphabetically sorted remaining letters).
+If the puzzle `RDGHNOU` does not exist, it will be created and saved to `data/RDGHNOU.json` (the file names are the first letter and the alphabetically sorted remaining letters).

+⚠️ The word list used is from Scrabble: [TWL06](https://www.wordgamedictionary.com/twl06/), and at roungly 180k words, it's larger than what the NY Times uses.
+To reach "genius" level, you'll need to solve 50% of the words.

+To solve a game (aka cheat-mode):

+    python3 solve_puzzles.py RDGHNOU

+If the game does not exist, it will be created and saved to the `data/` folder.

+For a list of the previous NY Times letter selections, see [William Shunn's page](https://www.shunn.net/bee/?past=1).

 ## to generate new puzzles